Franchise Due Diligence: The Franchise Buyer’s Best Friend

 Franchise due diligence is not something that an inexperienced franchise buyer can adequately conduct on their own.
 While many prospective franchisees would argue that point, it’s a fact of life.
 Here’s why.

-Buyers don’t necessarily or intentionally ever reject due diligence because they are stubborn or think they know better.
+Buyers don’t necessarily or intentionally reject due diligence because they’re stubborn or think they know better.
 They simply don’t know what or how to analyze a franchise opportunity.
-And why would they if never having done it before.
+Why would they if it’s a new endeavor?

-Let’s assume that you ride your bicycle fifty miles a day, four days a week for exercise.
+Let’s assume that you ride your bicycle twenty miles a day, four days a week for exercise.
 You’re good at riding a bicycle.
 Your time is where you want it to be.
 Your friends and family are more than impressed with your commitment, your stamina, your fit condition.
-That’s all wonderful, but you won’t beat a Tour de France racer.
-And for most normal people, the reaction would and should be “so what?”
+That’s all wonderful, but you’re not in the same league as a professional bicyclist.
+The same is true for fledgling franchise buyers.

-Skip ahead to the buyer who includes their attorney and accountant in their due diligence and consider this question.
-Who is more likely to catch the red flags found in a disclosure document, your family attorney or a franchise attorney?
-Who is more likely to spot operating problems and relationship problems within a franchise system, your accountant or a trained eye who is always studying franchise systems?
-Keep in mind: the avid cyclist vs. Tour de France competitor.
+To reiterate, franchise buyers who include their attorney and accountant in their due diligence are better off than those who don’t.
+On the other hand, who is more likely to catch the red flags found in a disclosure document, your family attorney or a franchise attorney?
+Who is more likely to spot operating problems and relationship problems within a franchise system, your accountant or a trained eye that knows franchise systems?
 Get all the advice you can from franchise professionals, not just professionals.

 No one and no one thing, including great due diligence, can guarantee franchise success.
 Even with careful preparation, the world changes once the buyer becomes an operating franchisee.
 But, avoidance of adequate preparation is a potential disaster waiting to happen.
 For a detailed accounting of necessary due diligence steps and other thought of the subject, read this page on BUYING A FRANCHISE.
 Good luck going forward and contact us with questions or concerns.